Severe Weather Statement issued for Colbert by NWS - NewsBreak

 Severe Weather Statement issued for Colbert by NWS

-Effective: 2021-08-21 18:47:00 CDT Expires: 2021-08-21 18:56:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Colbert THE TORNADO WARNING FOR SOUTHWESTERN COLBERT COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer appears capable of producing a tornado.
-Therefore, the warning has been cancelled.
-However gusty winds and heavy rain are still possible with this thunderstorm.
-Remember, a Severe Thunderstorm Warning still remains in effect for Colbert County.alerts.weather.gov
+Effective: 2021-08-21 18:53:00 CDT Expires: 2021-08-21 19:03:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Colbert THE SEVERE THUNDERSTORM WARNING FOR SOUTHWESTERN COLBERT COUNTY WILL EXPIRE AT 700 PM CDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning will be allowed to expire.
+However heavy rain is still possible with this thunderstorm.alerts.weather.gov

 Comments / 0